apollunee/apollunee/README.md

 🌙  --  what i mainly use, feel free to int!

-⛔️  --  im afk, best that you whisper if you want to get a response
+⛔️  --  im afk, best that you whisper/dm if you want to get a response

 ⚫️  --  sleeping, at school or overall, just not on the platform